dannofield/Programming-a-Real-Self-Driving-Car/README.md

 This node takes in data from the /image_color, /current_pose, and /base_waypoints topics and publishes the locations to stop for red traffic lights to the /traffic_waypoint topic.

+The topic /vehicle/traffic_lights contains the exact location and status of all traffic lights in the simulator.
+After we have correctly identified the traffic light and determined its position, we convert it to a waypoint index and publish it.

 <p align="center">
   <img src="./images_result/lightdetection.png" />
 </p>

 ### Object Detection
+We can use the camera image data to classify the color of the traffic light.
+The core functionality of this step takes place in the get_light_state method of tl_detector.py.
+There are a number of approaches we could take for this task.
+One of the simpler approaches is to train a deep learning classifier to classify the entire image as containing either a red light, yellow light, green light, or no light.
+One resource that was available to us is the traffic light's position in 3D space via the vehicle/traffic_lights topic.
+Note that the code to publish the results of process_traffic_lights is written in the image_cb method.

 This is the SSD (Single Shot Detection) architecture used for object detection.

 <p align="center">